binarymatt/redshift_sqlalchemy/README.rst

 Usage
 -----
-DSN format is simpilar to that of regular postgres:
+DSN format is similar to that of regular postgres:

 	from sqlalchemy import create_engine